 From Marie de France and Villon (medieval) to Char and Prévert (contemporary), French Letters can boast of an extraordinary range of poets.
 Their works, poetic techniques, forms and cross-fertilization with music (the "chanson") are studied.
 Offered infrequently.
-Prereg: FREN 311 and 312.
+Prereq: FREN 311 or 312, and FREN 351 or 352.